 The scary side of butt augmentation’s rising popularity

 Unfortunately, when a procedure becomes very popular, unscrupulous doctors will attempt to cash in on the trend.
-As such, another statistic has been growing alongside the increase in Brazilian butt lift procedures: patient deaths due to gluteal fat grafting performed by undertrained, poorly qualified surgeons.
+As such, another statistic has been growing alongside the increase in Brazilian butt lift procedures: patient deaths due to gluteal fat grafting often performed by undertrained, poorly qualified surgeons.

-According to a report issued by the Inter-Society Gluteal Fat Grafting Task Force (yes, the problem is serious enough that the world’s top plastic surgeons societies felt compelled to form a task force), Brazilian butt lift surgery has a death rate of 1 in 3,000, more than 10 times that of any other cosmetic procedure.
+According to a report issued by the Inter-Society Gluteal Fat Grafting Task Force (yes, the problem is serious enough that the world’s top plastic surgery societies felt compelled to form a task force), Brazilian butt lift surgery has a death rate of 1 in 3,000, more than 10 times that of any other cosmetic procedure.

-In almost all of these cases, the cause of death was linked to a surgeon injecting fat too deeply, reaching into or beneath the muscle layer, as well as damaging critical blood vessels.
-As a result, particles of injected fat traveled through the veins and caused a massive fat embolism in the heart or lungs.
+In almost all of these cases, the cause of death was linked to a surgeon injecting fat too deeply, reaching into the muscle layer, as well as damaging critical blood vessels.
+As a result, particles of injected fat traveled through the gluteal veins and caused a massive fat embolism in the heart or lungs.
 Essentially, these patients died of large fat clots in their vital organs.

 Additionally, some patients don’t do their research and confuse a true Brazilian butt lift procedure with silicone butt injections.
 It is shameful that this extremely dangerous practice is common enough to mention, and I don’t want to go into the deadly details, but simply warn that you should never get them.
 Want to know why?
 Read what Harper’s Bazaar has to say about them.